Photograph courtesy of Teun Bousema

 Who we are

-The Centre brings together around 200 scientists, postgraduate students and support staff from all 3 faculties in LSHTM (the Faculty of Infectious and Tropical Diseases; the Faculty of Epidemiology and Population Health; and the Faculty of Public Health and Policy).
-The centre has a major international profile with members working in around 40 countries at any one time.
+The Centre brings together around 300 researchers, postgraduate students and support staff from all 3 faculties in LSHTM (the Faculty of Infectious and Tropical Diseases; the Faculty of Epidemiology and Population Health; and the Faculty of Public Health and Policy).
+The Centre has a major international profile with members working in around 40 countries at any one time.

 What we do